madeline-scyphers/BOA-paper/fetch3/README.md

    Follow the instructions provided on the FETCH3.14 documentation pages to complete the installation.
 Detailed installation steps can be found on the [FETCH3.14 Docs](https://github.com/jemissik/fetch3_nhl).

-Install FETCH3.14 in this directory and run the following command to install the package:
+Install FETCH3.14 in this directory, move the `wwc_trees_2016.csv` into FETCH's data directory.

 ## Run Optimization